jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 Now that we know what luck is, next is the life-changing question: how do we get more of it in our lives?

-## A brief explanation on the idea of dimensions (You can skip if you are a physics or math person)
+## A brief explanation of the idea of dimensions (You can skip if you are a physics or math person)

 Mathematically, a dimension refers to the minimum number of coordinates needed to specify a point in space.
 It describes the degrees of freedom or ways an object can move.
 For most conversations, there are only four-dimensional coordinates.
 These roughly translate roughly into: